saramasarone/RMV-VAE/README.md

 - Two or more omics datasets
 - Optional - clinical data to predict outcomes

 To perform attribute regularisation you can use one of the existing scripts from any RMV-VAE folder and substitute our datasets with yours.
 You'll have to replace the gene name by the variable to intend to normalise by.
+We presented the work regularising by two genes but you can use any variable present in the dataset.

 ### Contacts
 email @ smasarone@turing.ac.uk :)